 We have now become a sub group of Littleborough Civic Trust and the Trust applied for the Asset of Community Value status renewal on our behalf, which was successful.

 St Andrews School, Dearnley, use the wood as a learning resource.
 Additionally, The Rochdale Field Naturalist Society has carried out surveys within the wood.

 With the onslaught of the Covid pandemic many people have sought solace, taking exercise in the wood during this crisis.

 The Green Volunteers and members of the group work together with the Ranger Judy Alderson to help maintain the wood.

 Wild garlic, bluebells, crocus and snowdrops have been planted and there are plans to sow wild flowers, cowslips and primroses.

-The following is an extract from the 1990 Rochdale Observer and explains how it became Barker’s Wood.
+Photo #1 is an article from a 1990 Rochdale Observer and explains how it became Barker’s Wood.
 Some of the local community remember this event and their children were involved in the initial tree planting.
 This has enhanced their attachment to this wood.
 It is now a significant part of our local history.

 Photo #2 is an extract from the Littleborough Civic Trust Souvenir edition of their 40th Anniversary newsletter in 2011.
 Barker’s Wood is mentioned in this edition and again this photograph may bring back memories for some